bitcoin-tools/nodebuilder/.github/SECURITY.md

 ## Supported Versions

 We are currently providing security updates for the following versions:

-- The latest commit on the `master` branch
+- The two most recent [releases](https://github.com/bitcoin-tools/nodebuilder/releases)
-- The two most recent release versions / tags
+- All release from the last 30 days
-- Any release version / tag from the last 30 days
+- All `master` branch [commits](https://github.com/bitcoin-tools/nodebuilder/commits/master/) since the latest release

 ## Reporting a Vulnerability